 Linde's score of 71 is higher than 83% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Linde's total carbon emissions amounted to approximately 16,470,000,000 kg CO2e for Scope 1, 20,943,000,000 kg CO2e for Scope 2, and 34,509,533,000 kg CO2e for Scope 3 emissions.
-The combined total for Scope 1 and 2 emissions was about 37,413,000,000 kg CO2e.
-In comparison, 2023 figures showed Scope 1 emissions at about 16,582,000,000 kg CO2e, Scope 2 at 21,562,000,000 kg CO2e, and Scope 3 at 25,394,500,000 kg CO2e, with a total for Scope 1 and 2 of approximately 38,144,000,000 kg CO2e.
+In 2024, Linde's total carbon emissions amounted to approximately 16,470,000,000 kg CO2e for Scope 1, 20,943,000,000 kg CO2e for Scope 2, and 34,509,533,000 kg CO2e for Scope 3, resulting in a combined total of about 37,413,000,000 kg CO2e for Scope 1 and 2.
+This reflects a slight decrease in Scope 1 emissions from 2023, which were about 16,582,000,000 kg CO2e, while Scope 2 emissions also decreased from 21,562,000,000 kg CO2e.
 Linde has set ambitious climate commitments, aiming for a 35% reduction in absolute Scope 1 and 2 GHG emissions by 2035, using a 2021 baseline.
-This target is aligned with the Science Based Targets initiative (SBTi) and is designed to keep global warming well below 2°C. Additionally, Linde has committed to achieving net zero emissions across all scopes by 2050, with significant interim targets to reduce Scope 1 emissions by 30% and Scope 2 emissions by 30% from a 2020 baseline by 2030.
-The company’s strategy includes enhancing operational efficiency and increasing the use of low-carbon energy sources, with plans to equip major production facilities with carbon capture technology by the end of the decade.
-These initiatives reflect Linde's commitment to sustainability and its proactive approach to addressing climate change.
+This target is aligned with the Science Based Targets initiative (SBTi) and includes biogenic emissions and removals from bioenergy feedstocks.
+Additionally, Linde aims to achieve net zero emissions across all scopes by 2050, with a trajectory that anticipates a significant decline in absolute emissions well before this date.
+The company is actively working towards these goals by implementing strategies such as increasing the use of low-carbon energy and enhancing carbon capture technologies in its production facilities.
+Linde's commitment to sustainability is further underscored by its GHG intensity reduction target of 35% by 2028, measured against EBITDA.
+Overall, Linde's emissions data and climate commitments reflect a proactive approach to addressing climate change, with a clear focus on reducing its carbon footprint in the coming decades.

 Access structured emissions data, company-specific emission factors, and source documents